Noroff Higher Vocational College

-Noroff vocational education has campuses in Oslo, Bergen, Kristiansand and Stavanger.
+Noroff Higher Vocational College has campuses in Oslo, Bergen, Kristiansand and Stavanger.
 The start of semester is in August, when you will already be hands-on.

 Consider a learning environment where you and your fellow students voluntarily and enthusiastically remain on campus after the end of a day of teaching.
 Because you want to be better.
 Even better.
 Because you want to learn more, to perfect your skills.
 We guarantee that being prepared will become second nature.
 Every day.